 Here at Coddan we have a range of shelf companies available, and you can view them here on our website.
 You can find out all the details about these firms, including when and where they were incorporated, their structure and personnel and if they're already registered for VAT or not.
 As companies are legally liable for VAT from the time they register for it, it's important to ensure there are no past difficulties, including unpaid VAT, when buying a shelf company with a VAT number, and we guarantee all of ours are up to date.

-Purchasing a shelf company is straightforward and easy with Coddan, as you can just use our online order form, which is approved by Companies House, and when we receive your details we'll do the rest.
+Purchasing a shelf company is straightforward and easy with Coddan, as you can just use our online order form, and when we receive your details we'll do the rest.
 You can have your new enterprise in as little as a day, but in some cases it may take a day or two longer, and when the process is completed you'll get all the statutory documentation for your file, including the certificate of incorporation, memorandum and articles of association and your VAT registration certificate bearing your VAT number.

 To find out more about how you can benefit from purchasing a shelf company with a VAT number, get in touch with us today and our expert business consultants will be pleased to advise.

 The procedure to buy a ready made company with a VAT number: if you want to get started with business, a readymade company can give you immediate ownership without any hassle.
 The process of buying a readymade company, complete with a VAT number, is simple.

 With many ready-made companies available, the first step is to browse the listings of existing companies.
 You can search by name or by the date they were incorporated.
 When you find the right company, you can reserve it for up to 48 hours before payment.

 Choosing a shelf company allows you to have the benefits of an established company without the time investment.
 This means you will be able to bid for certain contracts that require a minimum number of years since incorporation.